 Any relevant witness may be nominated, provided that you have sought agreement from said witness (i.e. a witness must be a willing participant).
 A relevant witness is someone who is able to provide evidence which is substantive to the case (i.e. relating directly to the recommended charge/s.
 For example, someone who witnessed the incident first hand or overheard a discussion relevant to the charge/s).
 A support person may accompany a Respondent whose role is to alleviate stress and apprehension, providing a calming influence to the Respondent.
 A support person is not formally involved in proceedings.

-It is a requirement that any witnesses, an advocate or support person be notified in writing/via email to the Compliance Manager at least 48 business hours prior to a scheduled Hearing, with the exception of legal representation, which must be notified at least 10 days prior to a scheduled Hearing.
+It is a requirement that any witnesses, an advocate or support person be notified in writing/via email to the Compliance Manager at least two business days prior to a scheduled Hearing, with the exception of legal representation, which must be notified at least 10 days prior to a scheduled Hearing.

 Management Committee, at its meeting held 12 December 2018, has agreed that any party engaging legal counsel (i.e. a qualified legal professional) in accordance with Rule 2.20.8, is required to notify the office at least 10 days prior to a scheduled Hearing.